onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Enlarging the self
 ██████████████████████████████████████████████████████████████████

+> "Let your heart feel for the afflictions and distress of everyone." - [George Washington](https://www.goodreads.com/quotes/677346-let-your-heart-feel-for-the-afflictions-and-distress-of)

+> "Today we are faced with the pre-eminent fact that if civilization is to survive, we must cultivate the science of human relationships, the ability of all peoples of all kins to live together and to work together in the same world at peace." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/55106-today-we-are-faced-with-the-pre-eminent-fact-that-if)

 > "Not a single one of the cells that compose you knows who you are, or cares." - [Daniel Dennett](https://www.azquotes.com/quote/447787)

 > "The self is a repeatedly reconstructed biological state." - [Antonio Damasio](https://www.goodreads.com/quotes/7656886-the-self-is-a-repeatedly-reconstructed-biological-state)

 > "In the heart of consciousness is subjectivity, this sense of having a self that observes one's own organism and the world around that organism.
 That is really the heart of consciousness." - [Antonio Damasio](https://www.azquotes.com/quote/1494201)

 What is the Self?